sangamhoni/blackjack-py/README.md

 &nbsp;

-## Future Improvement Checklists
+## Future Ideas
-1. Add Split function?
+- [ ] Add Split feature?
-2. Add Double Money function?
+- [ ] Add Double Money feature?
-3. Make it multiplayer and online playable?
+- [ ] Make it multiplayer and online playable?
-4. Make some digital currency to bet money with?
+- [ ] Make some digital currency to bet money with?

+&nbsp;

+## Contributing
+Any sort of contributions are welcomed and appreciated :)